 If a group is legitimate, it will stand up to scrutiny.
 Members will be forthcoming with verifiable information.
 They will not pressure people to make commitments before there is complete disclosure, lie, or use phobias to enslave new members.

 Freedom of Mind is based in Newton, Massachusetts.
-We also have FoM consultants in Illinois and California.
 We use phone and video conferencing to work with clients around the world.
 Our consultants can travel to your location.

 If you have a list of questions for us, please use our contact form.